 Despite all the signs that tell people to clean up their mess, they never do.
 Why?
 It’s not their kitchen and they are leaving soon.
 Someone else will do it.
 I really hate hostel kitchens for this reason, and it’s why I never cook in them.
 I didn’t travel around the world to clean up your mess.
 Do it yourself!
 What are you, nine years old?
 Your mother is not here to clean up after you, and it’s inconsiderate leaving a dirty kitchen for the next person.

 I like to work out.
 Traveling makes me unhealthy and fat and I don’t like it.
 It’s hard to keep a healthy lifestyle on the road, and I wish I had the chance to go to the gym and work out more often.

 Sex in Dorm Rooms

 I do not want to hear you having sex.
 Ever.
 Go get a private room.
 We don’t believe her moans of pleasure, and we don’t want to see your white ass.
 For the price of two dorm beds, you can get a private room in almost any place in the world.
 And if it does cost more, it isn’t that much.
 Get some privacy, have better sex, and let everyone else sleep.

 Don’t take this to mean that I really do hate backpacking.
 Most days, I love this style of travel and I love backpacking.
-It’s fun, social, and you get to meet amazing people.
+It’s fun and social, and you get to meet amazing people.
 But sometimes, the little things just grind your gears, which is most often when people are rude and inconsiderate.
-Backpacking is a great lifestyle and like any lifestyle it has its ups and downs.
+Backpacking is a great lifestyle, and like any lifestyle it has its ups and downs.
 I’m just lucky it has more ups than downs.